Comparing Sequential Forecasters: Related Work

-Recently, \citet{henzi2021valid} constructed sequential tests of conditional forecast dominance based on e-processes \citep{grunwald2019safe,shafer2019language,ramdas2021testing,vovk2021evalues}.
-Despite being nonasymptotic, these test a ``strong\footnote{This distinction of strong and weak nulls come from the discussion of randomization experiments in the causal inference literature; see, e.g., \citet{lehmann1975nonparametrics,rosenbaum1995design,wu2020randomization}.
-Within the context of sequential forecast comparison, \citet{ehm2018forecast} makes the distinction between tests of average and step-by-step conditional predictive ability, which mirrors that of weak and strong nulls.} null'' which states that one forecaster is better than the other at \emph{every} point in time, which is something we anyway rarely believe apriori.
-Thus, rejecting the strong null only suggests that there exists \emph{some} time point where the latter forecaster is better than the former, which may not come as a surprise.
+Recently, \citet{henzi2021valid} constructed sequential tests of conditional forecast dominance based on e-processes~\citep{howard2020chernoff,grunwald2019safe,shafer2019language,ramdas2021testing,vovk2021evalues}.
+These methods are also anytime-valid and nonasymptotic; yet, they test a ``strong\footnote{This distinction of strong and weak nulls come from the discussion of randomized experiments in causal inference; see, e.g., \citet{lehmann1975nonparametrics,rosenbaum1995design}.
+Within the context of forecast comparison, \citet{ehm2018forecast} distinguish between tests of average and step-by-step conditional predictive ability, which mirrors that of weak and strong nulls.} null,'' which states that one forecaster is better than the other at \emph{every} point in time, something we rarely believe a priori.
+Thus, rejecting the strong null only suggests that there exists \emph{some} time point where the latter forecaster is better than the former, which may not come as much of a surprise.
+(One case where the strong null is appropriate is if we test two sets of forecasts produced by the same data scientist, with one forecaster using more features or more sophisticated models; but for two unrelated forecasters, we rarely expect the strong null to be true.)
 In contrast, our e-processes test whether one forecaster dominates the other \emph{on average} over time (thus requiring consistent outperformance), and the CSs can even test such averaged nulls in a two-sided fashion (equivalently, it tests both one-sided nulls).
-We examine this distinction further in Sections~\ref{sec:eprocess} and \ref{sec:weather}.
+We examine this distinction further in Sections~\ref{sec:eprocess} and~\ref{sec:weather}; other methodological differences are summarized in Section~\ref{sec:comparison_hz}.

-Table~\ref{tbl:relatedwork} summarizes the aforementioned methods of forecast comparison.
-Note that we refer to the time-uniform guarantee as a stopping time guarantee, as the two conditions are in fact equivalent \citep{ramdas2020admissible}.
-See Section~\ref{sec:eprocess} for further details.
+Table~\ref{tbl:relatedwork} summarizes the aforementioned methods of forecast comparison in terms of whether they have a stopping time (or equivalently, time-uniform; see Section~\ref{sec:eprocess} for further details) guarantee, a non-asymptotic guarantee, and a distribution-free guarantee.

 \paragraph{Time-Uniform Confidence Sequences.}